WCDS Board of Directors

 Lynn Family Representative

-Chris Scoville grew up in Alexandria, Virginia, and, after having lived in Georgia, Toronto, El Salvador, and California, he and his family decided to settle in Flint Hill, VA near WCDS.
-Chris and his wife Elizabeth have 3 children who attend WCDS and will be in grades 10, 7, and 3 for the coming year.
+Chris Scoville grew up in Alexandria, Virginia, and after having lived in Georgia, Toronto, El Salvador, and California, he and his family decided to settle in Flint Hill, Virginia, near WCDS.
+Chris and his wife Elizabeth have 3 children who attend WCDS.
 Chris is a Technical Services Manager in R&D at Trex Company in Winchester, VA, and has spent 18 years in R&D, overseeing the testing and certification for building materials.
 He has both his bachelor’s and master’s degrees in Wood Science with a focus in wood structural products and durability of composite materials.
 His wife Elizabeth is a Fulbright Scholar with a PhD in structural Engineering and a member of the WCDS Adjunct Faculty.

-A WCDS faculty member since 2004, Suzanne Zylonis teaches lower, middle and high school art, Yearbook, and Art History before taking on the role of Director of Admissions in 2019.
-She enjoys knowing every Wakefield student.
-Suzanne coaches JV and Varsity Volleyball and led the team to five consecutive championships.
-As Dean of Upper School Advisory, she directs the Senior Internships and Life Skills Programs, as well as the "Experts in their Fields Series" which secures notable speakers to share their knowledge with the students.
-She also sponsors the Wildlife Conservation Club, partnering with both the National Fish and Wildlife Foundation and the Smithsonian Conservation Biology Institute to further the club's members' conservation knowledge.
+A WCDS faculty member since 2004, Suzanne Zylonis began her WCDS career teaching Art, Art History and Yearbook before moving into the role of Director of Admissions in 2019.
+She continues her coaching duties with JV and Varsity Volleyball where she has led the team to five consecutive championships during her tenure.
+As Dean of Upper School Advisory, she directs the Senior Internships and Life Skills Programs, as well as the "Experts in their Fields Series" which secures notable speakers to share their knowledge with students.
+She is also the Wildlife Conservation Club sponsor, partnering with both the National Fish and Wildlife Foundation and the Smithsonian Conservation Biology Institute to further the club's members' conservation knowledge.
+Prior to coming to WCDS, she helped run a successful business with her husband in Sperryville, Virginia, was the Director of Sales at the Airlie Conference Center in Warrenton, Virginia, and worked as a market analyst for commercial real estate firms Smithy Braedon and Julien J. Studley in Washington, D.C.
 She is excited to serve as the Faculty Representative to the WCDS Board.

 Sarah E. Mattingly